-Plantar Fasciitis Rehabiliation Program
+Plantar Fasciitis Rehabilitation

-A step by step rehabilitation program for acute and chronic Plantar Fasciitis heel pain.
-Criteria based, we take you from initial injury to full competition fitness.
+A step-by-step rehabilitation program for acute and chronic Plantar Fasciitis heel pain.
+Criteria-based, we take you from initial injury to full competition fitness.

-It is based on what Phil would do with his elite Internation players, but adapted for use by anyone.
+It is based on what Phil would do with his elite Internation players but adapted for use by anyone.
 Progress through 5 phases at your own pace, meeting specific criteria before moving on.

 From beginner to elite level